×

 If you have not spent a lot of time in Evora, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Evora, depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Evora for an extended period and have the financial means, buying a home can be a good investment, as it allows you to build equity and potentially benefit from the appreciation of property values over time.
 Additionally, owning a home provides stability and the freedom to make changes to the property as you see fit.
 On the other hand, if you are unsure about your long-term plans or prefer flexibility, renting may be a better option.
 Renting a home in Evora allows you to explore different neighborhoods and types of properties without the commitment of homeownership.
 It also provides the opportunity to save money for a future home purchase or other investments.
 Furthermore, renting can be more cost-effective in the short term, as you won't have to worry about property taxes, maintenance costs, and other expenses associated with homeownership.
 Ultimately, the choice between buying and renting a home in Evora depends on your individual needs, preferences, and financial situation.
-It's essential to carefully consider your options and consult with a local real estate professional to make the best decision for your circumstances," said one expat in Evora.
+It's essential to carefully consider your options and consult with a local real estate professional to make the best decision for your circumstances," commented one expat who made the move to Evora.

 What should I pack when moving to Evora?